by Sasha Nimmo

 Lloyd’s presentation and his involvement in the University of NSW’s Fatigue Clinic both show his support for in cognitive behavioural therapy and graded exercise therapy as a treatment for chronic fatigue syndrome.

 Also, Lloyd’s attention has turned to hepatitis C (“90 percent of my work has nothing to do with CFS”) and hepatitis C was in the NHMRC fellowship information on their website, the same fellowship the NHMRC is claiming is entirely for ME/CFS research.

 Ludlam asked if any of those four research papers were recommending or investigating cognitive behavioural therapy or graded exercise therapy.
 Kelso said she could provide that information and took the question on notice.

-Emerge Australia, the peak group for Australian patients, said people with ME/CFS are entitled to better support, care and respect and that the lack of good quality research needs to be challenged.
+Emerge Australia, a Victorian-based group, said people with ME/CFS are entitled to better support, care and respect and that the lack of good quality research needs to be challenged.

 “We believe that funding should go towards biomedical research which is uncovering important new findings.
 There is no good evidence to support the use of graded exercise therapy or cognitive behavioural therapy and there is important emerging evidence on genetic and immune markers for the condition, so we ask the Department of Health not to waste precious research dollars on those studies,” said Sally Missing, Emerge’s President.